-This past week I drove 2,500 km in 5 days.
+I loved the week I spent with my two eldest children, driving 2,500 km from Edmonton to Vancouver and back in 5 days.
 My daughter Maddi needed to renew her passport, which must be done in person and at the consulate.

 We caught up with friends in Vancouver.
 Sam and Danni both worked with Fusion in Australia and are closer in age to Josh and Maddi than me.
 It was helpful for me to see the way that Sam and Josh chatted about the podcasts they listened to.